Published: 30 Mar 2023

 The risk-based testing approach is an iterative process, and the steps outlined above should be repeated until the desired level of quality is achieved.

 Risk-based testing is a software testing approach that involves identifying and prioritizing the most critical risks associated with a software application and focusing testing efforts on those areas.
-Here are some of the key benefits of using risk-based testing:
+Here are some of the key benefits of using risk-based testing service:

 By focusing testing efforts on the most critical areas of the software, risk-based testing ensures that the testing team is using its resources efficiently.
 This approach allows testers to focus their time and energy on the areas of the application that are most likely to cause problems or have the highest impact on users.